apinfodesign/book-map/README.md

 - Each user may access the public profile page of any other user, which includes a public Facebook image and the book list of the user.

-- An administrative user may modify book titles such as deleting or adding fields.
+- An administrative user may modify book titles, by various actions such as deleting or adding fields.

 - Angular is used to provide front end functionality.